michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 ## Demo Video 🎬

-Watch the following video to see the process in action and how to deploy.
+Watch the following video to see the process in action and how to deploy into your own AWS Account.

 https://www.youtube.com/watch?v=YHM4K2W-tfE